Seasonal Camping Sites in the Adirondacks Starting Prices begin at $3,995. Includes most everything!

 Costless winter storage (keep your trailer on your property during the winter)

-Free crafts (see website for details) except Paint & Sip $25, T-shirt for tie dye $5, or bring your T-shirt
+Free crafts (see website for details) except Paint & Sip $25, T-shirt and supplies for tie dye $10, or $5 for supplies if you bring your own T-shirt.

 The pool has a free DJ.